sumanjs/suman/README.md

 ![alt text](https://raw.githubusercontent.com/ORESoftware/suman/master/images/suman.png "Suman Primary Logo")

+ ## DOCUMENTATION
  >   Suman documentation => [oresoftware.github.io/suman](http://oresoftware.github.io/suman "Suman Docs")

+ This readme file contains information that you will not find in the docs and vice-versa; they will serve as complementary information sources.

  ---
  ---

-#  Suman is a superior next-gen test runner and test reporter for Node.js servers and applications
+#  Suman is a superior test runner and test reporter for Node.js servers and applications.

+### It is designed for maximu test performance for enterprise backend applications, via careful parallelization at almost every juncture in the testing
+### process.
+If your team is interested in speeding up their testing cycle, Suman is the absolute right place to look for
+### answers.

 ###  Suman = ( AVA + Mocha + Lab )
 ###  It is primarily designed to supercede Mocha, and rival AVA